coledykstra7/docker-kiwix/readme.md

 - [Kiwix](https://www.kiwix.org/) - Offline content serving
 - [OpenResty](https://openresty.org/) - High-performance web platform
+- [Nginx](https://nginx.org/) - Web server and reverse proxy
 - [Docker](https://www.docker.com/) - Containerization platform

 ## Support

 If you encounter issues:

-1. Check the logs: `docker-compose logs`
+1.  **Check the logs for a specific service.** This is the most important step.
+    -   `docker compose logs nginx-cache`
+    -   `docker compose logs nginx-processor`
+    -   `docker compose logs kiwix`

-2. Verify your ZIM files are in the `kiwix-data` volume
+2.  **Verify your ZIM files** are placed directly inside the local `./zims` directory.

-3. Ensure `mylib.xml` is properly configured
+3.  **Ensure the `entrypoint.sh` script** inside the `./kiwix` directory is creating the library file correctly.
+Check the `kiwix` service logs for its status messages.

-4. Open an issue on GitHub with relevant log output
+4.  **Open an issue on GitHub** with the relevant log output from the failing service.